 Raisins are little bombs of natural sweetness.
 They become nice and plump after soaking up the liquids.
 Organic raisins are a good choice as grapes are one of the fruits that contains the most pesticide residue.
-You could also use some other dried fruit like cranberries, for example.
+You could also use some other dried fruit like cranberries or dates, for example.

 Maple syrup of course should be real maple syrup, not a chemical experiment pretending to be syrup.
 It is one of the natural sweeteners that contain a few vitamins and minerals and is therefore preferred to refined sugar or brown sugar.